 Public sector procurement is relevant to you if you’re part of a public sector organisation and have a project that needs delivering.
 However, finding suitable, trusted contractors can be challenging and

-That’s why opting for a framework agreement with a trusted provider will ensure the suppliers that deliver your works, services, and goods have proven experience in the public sector – and will keep your project running smoothy from beginning to end.
+That’s why opting for a framework agreement with a trusted provider that follows ethical procurement practices will ensure the suppliers that deliver your works, services, and goods have proven experience in the public sector – and will keep your project running smoothy from beginning to end.

 While procuring goods and services is broadly the same across the public and private sectors, the main differences between public and private sector procurement lie in how public procurement is funded and regulated.

 We’ve already explored what public sector procurement is and how it differs from private procurement, so now we’re going to take a look at public sector framework agreements – and understand exactly how they work.

 A procurement framework, also known as a Framework Agreement, is an umbrella agreement put in place between a provider or range of providers that enables buyers to place orders for services, without facing the lengthy tendering process for each individual task.

 These agreements set out the terms – including price, quality and quantity – under which contracts can

 be awarded from pre-approved suppliers, and typically last for four years, although they can be longer.